-To someone not familiar with the Bible's instructions regarding the keeping of Passover, this festival can seem strange and confusing.
-This article explains the basic points of the Passover, showing from Scripture what God commands and why.
+Here are the basic points of the Christian Passover, showing from Scripture what God commands and why.

-Human history proves that individuals quickly absorb the course of the world, losing their innocence and becoming self-centered and deceived like everybody else.
-John Ritenbaugh contends that Christians must continue to fight against these anti-God attitudes long after their calling to deepen and strengthen their relationships with God.
+Christians must continue to fight against self-centered and deception long after their calling to deepen and strengthen their relationships with God.

-The Ten Commandments open with the most important, the one puts our relationship with God in its proper perspective.
-John Ritenbaugh explains this simple but vital command.
+The Ten Commandments open with the most important, the one that puts our relationship with God in its proper perspective.
+It is a simple but vital command.